-Former mayor Joseph Magoffin and his family lived in a home that was built back in 1875.
+Perhaps the most haunted house in Texas!
+Former mayor Joseph Magoffin and his family lived in the home that was built back in 1875.
 When the city of El Paso and the State of Texas made the decision to purchase the estate the descendants of the Magoffin family moved out of the property.

 Unfortunately for the city and state, they not only purchased a historic homestead but also the ghosts remaining in the building.